Piero Scaruffi(Copyright © 2013 Piero Scaruffi | Legal restrictions )

 Guth's model is based on the existence of scalar fields.
 A scalar field is one caused by a quantity which is purely numerical, such as temperature or household income.
 Gravitational and electromagnetic fields, in contrast, also point in a specific direction, and are therefore "vector" fields.
 Vector fields are perceived because they exert some force on the things they touch, but scalar fields are virtually invisible.
 Nonetheless, scalar fields play, for example, a fundamental role in unified theories of the weak, strong and electromagnetic interactions.
 Like all fields, scalar fields carry energy.
 Guth assumed that in the early stage of the universe a scalar field provided a lot of energy to empty space.
 This energy produced the expansion, which for a while occurred at a constant rate, thereby causing an exponential growth.

-Guth's model solves a few historical problems of cosmology: the "primordial monopole" problem (grand unified theories predict the existence of magnetic monopoles); the "flatness" problem (why the universe is so flat, i.e. why the curvature of space is so small); and the "horizon" problem (how causally disconnected regions of the universe can have started their expansion simultaneously).
-It does not account for dark matter and energy.
+Guth's model solved a few historical problems of cosmology: the "primordial monopole" problem (grand unified theories predict the existence of magnetic monopoles); the "flatness" problem (why the universe is so flat, i.e. why the curvature of space is so small); and the "horizon" problem (how causally disconnected regions of the universe can have started their expansion simultaneously).
+It does not account for dark matter and energy (for the fact that the exponential inflation slowed down dramatically to what it is now, a thousand times less).

 While everybody agrees that the universe is expanding, not everybody agrees on what that means.
 In the quest for an explanation of dark matter and dark energy, the British physicist Geoffrey Burbidge, the British physicist Fred Hoyle and the Indian physicist Jayant Narlikar developed the "Quasi Steady State Cosmology" (reprised in the "Cyclic Universe Theory" by the US physicist Paul Steinhardt and the British physicist Neil Turok), according to which there is no "Big Bang" to begin with, and there will be no "Big Crunh" to end with.
 Space and time existed ever since and will exist forever.
 There is no beginning nor end.
 The evolution of the universe is due to a series of "bangs" (explosive expansions) and "crunches" (contractions).
 The Big Bang that we observe today with the most powerful detectors of microwave radiations (first detected in 1964) is simply one of the many expansions following one of the many contractions.
 Each phase may last a trillion years, and therefore be undetected by human instruments.
 Burbidge doubts black holes, quasars and the cosmic radiation.